mdobydullah/larapal/README.md

 http://example.com/refund-payment
 ```

-After successful payment, you will be redirected to returnUrl: `http://example.com/paypal?action=success` and see a message like: `Success!
+After successful payment, you will be redirected to returnUrl: `http://example.com/payment-status` and will see a message like: `Success!
 Transaction ID: 9TR987531T2702301`.

 ## License